ghite0/portable-graphic-asset/README.md

 After the header, you must define the actual sprite.
 Keep in mind the sprite is 10x10.
 See an example in the 'examples' folder.

 # Decoder
-In this repo, there is a file named pga-decoder.py it is meant to be ran in terminal, and displays whatever pga file is selected.
+In this repo, there is a file named pga-decoder.py it is meant to be ran in terminal, and displays whatever PGA file is selected.
 You may use his python file to decode the assets in your project that uses PGA.